sakshiupl/HumanObjectTracking/README.md

 ```

 # Replicate the Streamlit Application as shown in the sample output video.
-## Please note that this replication is done locally to ease the complexity of real time execution
+## Please note that this replication is done locally and the commands are for macOS

 1. Create a new folder and clone the repository
 ```bash